SamueltonKelvi/page-js/README.md

 - Dev

 All changes and commits are present in the two branches, however the development of the application was kept in the branch dev and others in order to avoid errors and keep the code organized.

+# API integration

+- Mockapi.io

+To perform a login test, this platform was used to save the data by simulating a physical API, where, thus, the axioscom as connection bridge was used.

 # Getting Started with Create React App